-In Strasbourg, an exhibition space known as Parlamentarium Simone Veil with a 360 degree cinema and interactive tools are part of the visit.
-The Strasbourg premises of Parliament also host the Euroscola student programme, which offers thousands of students between 16 to 18 years old the experience of being a member of parliament for a day.
+In Strasbourg, an exhibition space known as Parlamentarium Simone Veil with a 360-degree cinema and interactive tools are part of the visit.
+The Strasbourg premises of Parliament also host the Euroscola student programme, which offers thousands of students between 16 to 18 years old the experience of being a Member of Parliament for a day.

 The European Parliament has opened smaller visitor centres in Member States to bring the Parliament closer to the citizens.
 It is planned to have a centre in each Member State.
 The aim of these Europa Experiences is to bring Europe where people are, offer them information and encourage citizens to get involved.

 The visitors’ offer is not limited to physical visits.
 The European Parliament has increased its online/ digital offer and is now offering for example Online EP Talks and online European Youth Seminars.

 During Online EP Talks visitors can deepen their knowledge about the power, role and activities of this institution with an online presentation and question and answer session adapted to the group’s interests.
 An Online EP Talk is available in one of the 24 official languages of the European Union.

 During the online European Youth Seminars young people from different EU countries come together to brainstorm, discuss and debate social challenges.
 As part of a multicultural group, they work together on topics relevant to today’s Europe.
 Participants come up with innovative solutions and present them to a Member of the European Parliament.
 An online European Youth Seminar is generally available in English, French or German.

 Every year in early May Parliament celebrates Europe day with various activities in Strasbourg and Brussels organised by different Parliament’s services and political groups.